 All assumptions are reviewed in light of the diagnostics and other information.
-All projections are subject to review by actuaries and by a wider audience including representatives from the underwriting, risk, claims and senior management teams.
+All projections are subject to review by the actuarial team and by a wider audience including representatives from the underwriting, risk, claims and senior management teams.

 In the case of large or catastrophe losses, the actuaries make use of expert knowledge from the claims and underwriting departments.